 Days 13 and 14: Other areas of Bohol

 It’s time to discover other places to see in Bohol.
-For this, you have 3 options:
+You have 3 options:

-• Focus your efforts on the Loboc area—the island’s inland, less touristy side.
+- Focus on the Loboc area, a quieter and less touristy part of Bohol’s interior.
 Read more in Things to do in Loboc.

-• Base yourself in Panglao, the island next to Bohol—more touristy but closer to the beaches and the Balicasag Marine Sanctuary.
+- Base yourself in Panglao, the island just off Bohol—more touristy but closer to the beaches and the Balicasag Marine Sanctuary.
 Read more in Things to do in Panglao.

-• Combine both places as follows: go from Anda to Loboc and spend one night there.
+- Combine both places as follows: go from Anda to Loboc and spend one night there.
 The next night, base yourself in Panglao.
-You could also do something we love: go by car with a driver from Anda to Panglao via the Dimiao waterfalls, Loboc and the Chocolate Hills to make better use of your time.
-If you leave us a comment, we can give you an excellent contact for this.
+You could also do something we love: hire a car and driver to travel from Anda to Panglao via the Dimiao waterfalls, Loboc and the Chocolate Hills to make the most of your time.
+If you leave us a comment, we can put you in touch with an excellent local driver.

 We go into great detail about where to base yourself on the island in Where to stay in Bohol.

-For these 2 days in Bohol in your 1‑month Philippines itinerary, we suggest these 3 plans:
+For these 2 days in Bohol in your 1-month Philippines itinerary, we suggest these two activities:

-1. Route by motorbike or car with driver through the Chocolate Hills, the bamboo bridge, the zipline, the Man‑made Forest, some inland waterfalls, the Loboc River cruise, the fireflies… We also have a contact who can take you by car from the Panglao area—whatever you prefer.
+- Rent a motorbike or hire a car and driver to visit the Chocolate Hills, the bamboo bridge, the zipline, the Man-made Forest, a few waterfalls in the island’s interior, the Loboc River cruise, a firefly-watching tour… We also have a contact who can take you by car from the Panglao area—whatever you prefer.

 Recommended accommodation in Bohol: